RolandMarchand/lazarus-manor/content/posts/hopeslop/index.md

 - Minimal or no characters
 - No context needed to appreciate the song
 - Lines can be swapped or removed with no impact on the meaning of the song
-- Most common in TV show opening/endings for children and upbeat mer pop
+- Most common in TV show opening/endings for children and upbeat summer pop
 - Almost completely abstract
 - Naive optimistic themes